Haofan144/haofancai144.github.io/_pages/about.md

   - /about.html
 ---

-I’m an Assistant Professor of [Electrical & Computer Engineering](https://ee.hawaii.edu/faculty/profile?usr=124) at [University of Hawaiʻi at Mānoa](https://manoa.hawaii.edu/).
-My research interests span the areas of wireless networking, Internet-of-Things (IoT), human-computer interaction (HCI) and network security.
-I received my Ph.D. in Computer Science & Engineering at [University of California Santa Cruz](https://engineering.ucsc.edu/departments/computer-science-and-engineering/) in 2023, under the guidence of Prof. [Chen Qian](https://users.soe.ucsc.edu/~qian/).
+I’m an Assistant Professor of [Electrical & Computer Engineering] at [University of Hawaiʻi at Mānoa](https://ee.hawaii.edu/faculty/profile?usr=124).
+My research interests span the areas of **wireless networking**, **Internet-of-Things (IoT)**, **human-computer interaction (HCI) ** and **network security**.
+I received my Ph.D. in Computer Science & Engineering at [University of California Santa Cruz]in 2023, under the guidence of Prof. [Chen Qian](https://users.soe.ucsc.edu/~qian/).

-I’m currently looking for self-motivated students (Ph.D. programs) who are interested in networks and security reseasrch.
-If you are interested, please reach out to me [haofanc@hawaii.edu](haofanc@hawaii.edu), providing your CV and any supplementary material that will help me to know your academic background.
+I’m currently looking for self-motivated students (Ph.D. program) who are interested in networks and HCI reseasrch.
+If you are interested, please reach out to me [haofanc@hawaii.edu](haofanc@hawaii.edu), providing your CV and any supplementary materials that will help me to know your academic background.

 Education
 ======